A Clinical Trial That Will Study the Efficacy and Safety of an Investigational Drug in Acutely Psychotic People With Schizophrenia

 - Subject has any clinically significant unstable medical condition or any clinically significant chronic disease that in the opinion of the Investigator, would limit the subject's ability to complete and/or participate in the study

 - Female subject who is pregnant or lactating

-- Subject has any clinically significant abnormal laboratory value(s) at Screening
+- Subject has any clinically significant abnormal laboratory value(s) at Screening as determined by investigator.

 - UCSD Medical Center UCSD Department of Psychiatry